DinushanSriskandaraja/unfollowNonFollowers/README.md

 2. **Run the Script:**
    - Open your command prompt or terminal.
-   - Navigate to the directory where you saved `instagram_reciprocity.py`.
+   - Navigate to the directory where you saved `instagram_followers_thief_identifier.py`.
      ```bash
      cd path/to/your/directory
      ```
    - Run the script:
      ```bash
-     python instagram_reciprocity.py
+     python instagram_followers_thief_identifier.py
      ```
    - Follow the prompts on the screen to choose whether to identify followers not following back or following not following you back.

 3. **Review Results:**
    - The script will display usernames and optionally open Instagram profiles in your browser.

-## Additional Information
+### Additional Information

+- This tool is designed to help you identify individuals who follow you, wait for you to follow back, and then unfollow you to appear more popular on social media.
 - Adjust the script settings or modify the script as needed for your specific requirements.
 - Feel free to reach out if you have any questions or feedback!

-Happy analyzing! 🚀🔍
+Happy identifying! 🚀🔍